 Meeting Boy Scouts Founder Robert Baden-Powell

-Baden-Powell had founded the Boy Scouts with the intentions of training young boys for defense and preparedness in case of military invasion.
-Baden-Powell emphasized that the training should be fun, an idea that Daisy deeply appreciated.
+Baden-Powell had founded the Boy Scouts with the intention of training young boys for defense and preparedness in case of military invasion.
+Baden-Powell emphasized that the training should be fun, an idea that Low deeply appreciated.